gradle/gradle/design-docs/managed-component-model.md

 - When binding a path for input, need to realize enough of each element to finalize references so that references can be traversed.
 - Need to handle paths that traverse a `null` reference.
 - Error messages on binding failures.
-- Reference value can be changed while mutation is allowed.
-Treat reference change as remove and add.
-- Can't remove an element when it is the target of a reference.

 ### Test cases

 - Can bind to target element via reference path.
 - Nice error message when reference is `null`.
-Should indicate where the `null` reference is.
-- Nice error message when binding to unknown child element.
 - Can bind to child of target element via reference path.
 - When reference is attached in `@Defaults` rule, configuration rules are applied to target element.
 - Can bind element via path that contains several references.